AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Introduction

 In our research, we have developed a memory architecture called Ariadne's Graph (AriGraph), that integrates semantic and episodic memories within a memory graph framework.
 A knowledge graph represents a network of interconnected semantic knowledge, while episodic memories are depicted as episodic edges that can connect multiple relations within the graph.
 As an agent interacts with environment, it learns joint semantic and episodic world model by updating and extending knowledge graph based memory.
 This architecture not only serves as a foundational memory framework but also aids in environmental modeling, improving spatial orientation and exploration capabilities.
-For the general framework of our LLM agent called Ariadne, we employed pipeline of memory retrieval, planing and decision making inspired by neurocognitive models.
+For the general framework of our LLM agent called Ariadne, we employed pipeline of memory retrieval, planing and decision making.
+For evaluation of proposed methods we set up experiments to study two research questions.